 People with dementia may visit your shop, business or workplace.
 Sometimes they will need extra assistance to help them to use your services.
-Here are some simple tips that may help you to make your business a dementia friendly environment.
+Here are some simple tips that may help you to make your business a dementia friendly environment:

-1 Speak clearly
+Speak clearly

 Speak clearly, calmly and slowly to allow the person time to understand information.
 Use simple short sentences and avoid direct questions.
 Keep choices to a minimum and don't raise your voice.
 Where possible talk in a noise free, non distracting place or find a quiet corner.
-If the person finds it difficult to find a word, then you could suggest one... but be careful not to interrupt or finish the sentence for them!
+If the person is having difficulties finding a word, you could suggest one but be careful not to interrupt or finish the sentence for them.

-2 Body language
+Body language

-People with dementia may find it difficult to understand what is being said but can be quick to interpret the message on people's faces and may still be aware of body language.
+People with dementia may find it difficult to understand the spoken word, but be quick to interpret facial expressions and body language.
 Smile warmly, make eye contact, make sure you are at the person's level, use a friendly tone and respect personal space.

-3 Listen
+Listen

-Listen carefully to what the person has to say, giving plenty of encouragement, whilst looking out for other clues of what they might be trying to communicate.
+Listen carefully to what the person has to say, give plenty of encouragement, and look out for other clues of what they might be trying to communicate.

-4 Show respect and patience Adapt what you are saying if the person with dementia does not understand it.
+Show respect and patience

+Adapt what you are saying if the person with dementia does not understand it.
 Allow them time to find the words to tell you what they want.
-Don't rush and try to go at their pace.
+Don't rush them, go at their pace.

+Noise

-5 Noise A person with dementia may have difficulty listening if there are a lot of different noises around them.
+A person with dementia may have difficulty listening if there are a lot of different noises around them.
 Reduce unnecessary noise or move to a quieter area.

+Lighting

-6 Lighting Make sure the lighting is sufficient so the person with dementia can see you and everything around them clearly.
+Make sure the lighting is sufficient so the person with dementia can see you and everything around them clearly.
 Turn up the lights or move to a well-lit area.

-7 Help with handling money Counting money, calculating and handling change, recognising coins and banknotes and knowing the value of money can all be very difficult for someone with dementia.
+Help with handling money

+Counting money, calculating and handling change, recognising coins and banknotes and knowing the value of money can all be very difficult for someone with dementia.
 Offer to help by counting out money and giving a receipt.

-8 Finding the way
+Finding the way

 People with dementia may have forgotten where things are or they may not recognise everyday objects.
-They may need you to help them to find their way around.
+They may need you to help them find their way around.
 They may not be able to follow simple directions and need you to guide them to where they want to go.

-9 Feeling lost
+Feeling lost

 Sometimes people with dementia may feel lost in familiar places or forget where they live.
-If someone is lost and distressed offer to help by asking if their address is on something they might have in their pocket or bag.
+If someone is lost and distressed, offer to help by asking if their address is on something they might have in their pocket or bag.
 If necessary, the police can help.

-10 Recognising and finding thingsPeople with dementia may have forgotten what they came into the shop for, or they may have a list, but have problems finding the things they want.
+Recognising and finding things

+People with dementia may have forgotten what they came into the shop for, or they may have a list, but have problems finding the things they want.
 Offer to help with finding things on the list if they have one.
 Help them to choose the right amount of things, particularly if they seem to be buying an unusually large amount of something.